maryamseraj/maryamseraj/README.md

 - 👋 Hi, I’m @maryamseraj
 - 👀 I’m interested in Data Science and Finance, with an emphasis in Computational Finance using Artificial intelligence (AI) methods
-- 🌱 I’m currently developing my knowledge of statistical programming and data analysis using Python
+- 🌱 I’m currently developing my knowledge of statistical programming and data analysis using Python, SQL and R
 - 💞️ I’m looking to collaborate on any project related to the things mentioned above
 - 📫 LinkedIn: linkedin.com/in/maryamseraj